databrary/www/databrary/input/pages/user-guide/code-of-ethics/investigators.md

 - To treat data taken from or contributed to Databrary with the same high standards of care that one would treat data collected in an Investigator's own laboratory.
 - To take care in authorizing other people (Affiliates) to access Databrary and to take responsiblility for the use of Databrary by these individuals.
-- To ensure that participants' wishes about whether and how widely identifiable data should be shared are respected; to portray accurately and faithfully information about those wishes to Databrary.
+- To ensure that participants' wishes about whether and how widely identifiable data should be shared are respected, and to portray accurately and faithfully information about those wishes to Databrary.

 ## Contact information and identity